niktion9/cse15l-lab-reports/LabReport1.md

 Working directory: home directory

 Explanation: A cat command, short for "concatenate", is responsible for printing the details of one or more files mentioned as arguments.
-When run with any arguments, the cat command cannot resturn any details, thus outputting a completaly blank line which cannot be implemented for further use.
+When run without any arguments, the cat command cannot return any details, thus outputting a completely blank line which cannot be implemented for further use.

-Error or No Error: It is an error, as it ouputs a comletely blank line, with which we cannot code further. ???
+Error or No Error: It is an error, as it ouputs a completely blank line, with which we cannot code further. ???

 > ### Example 2: cat command with directory argument